giuse88/duka/README.md

 # Dukascopy data downloader

-Finding good Forex data is difficult and expensive.
-Dukascopy has made available an excellent web tool
+Finding good Forex data is difficult or expensive.
+Dukascopy has made available an excellent [web tool](https://www.dukascopy.com/swiss/english/marketwatch/historical/) to download tick data for a large a variety of
-https://www.dukascopy.com/swiss/english/marketwatch/historical/ to download tick data for a large a variety of Forex, CFD and commodities.
-This is awesome and extremely useful for people, like me, trying to model the forex market.
+Forex, CFD and commodities.
+This is awesome and extremely useful for people, like me, trying to study the forex market.
-However, it would take a lot of time to download a large data set from the website.
-In order to solve this issue, I created `duka`.
-`duka` is a small terminal application which download ticks data from the Dukascopy historical repo and saves it in the csv format.
-`duka` takes advantage of python threads and coroutine in order to speed up the download.
+However, it takes a lot of time to download a large data set from the website because you can download only one day per time.
+In order to solve this issue, I created `duka`.  `duka` is a small terminal application which download ticks for a given date range from the Dukascopy historical repo and saves it in CSV.  `duka` takes advantage of python threads and coroutine in order to speed up the download.
 It takes roughly 10m to download tick data for  one year for a given instrument.
 No bad :)

 This is a screen shot :